zealshah95/zealshah95.github.io/index.md

 ## About Me

-My research lies at the intersection of data science and development with a focus on measuring energy infrastructure systems in developing and developed regions.
-Particularly, my work focuses on developing techniques for measuring and mapping the quality and reliability of electricity systems using remote sensing data and machine learning.
+I am a 5th year Ph.D. candidate in Electrical and Computer Engineering at UMass Amherst, where I am part of the [STIMA lab](https://blogs.umass.edu/jtaneja/) (Systems Towards Infrastructure Measurement and Analytics) and the [e-GUIDE](https://eguide.io/) initiative (Electricity Growth and Use in Developing Economies).
+I am fortunate to be advised by Professor [Jay Taneja](https://blogs.umass.edu/jtaneja/).
+Broadly, my Ph.D. research lies at the intersection of data science and sustainable development.

-During my tenure as a PhD student, I have worked on a variety of practical data engineering and data science projects as an intern at [Meta Reality Labs](https://about.meta.com/realitylabs/) and [Atlas AI](https://www.atlasai.co/).
+During my tenure as a graduate student, I have worked on a variety of practical data engineering and data science projects as an intern at [Meta Reality Labs](https://about.meta.com/realitylabs/), [Atlas AI](https://www.atlasai.co/) and [SparkMeter](https://www.sparkmeter.io/).

-Prior to joining UMass, I interned at [SparkMeter](https://www.sparkmeter.io/) where I worked on smart meter data analytics.
-I completed my MS in [Energy Science, Technology & Policy](https://www.cmu.edu/engineering/estp/) from [Carnegie Mellon University](https://www.cmu.edu/), Pittsburgh, and my BS in Electrical Engineering from [PDEU](https://www.pdpu.ac.in/), India.
+I hold a MS in Energy Science, Technology & Policy](https://www.cmu.edu/engineering/estp/) (with a concentration in ECE) from [Carnegie Mellon University](https://www.cmu.edu/), Pittsburgh and a BS in Electrical Engineering from [PDEU](https://www.pdpu.ac.in/), India.

-> **I am on the industry job market for summer/fall 2023!**
+> **I am actively seeking full-time industry opportunities for summer/fall 2023!**

 ---